curran/screencasts/introToD3/README.md

 Correction from screencast: Mike Bostock is no longer at the New York Times, see this twitterstorm https://twitter.com/mbostock/status/595252571658260481

+The YouTube Video was recorded at a free event held at Galvanize in San Francisco on April 30, 2015.
+Many thanks to [@enjalot](https://twitter.com/enjalot) and the [Bay Area D3 Meetup Group](http://www.meetup.com/Bay-Area-d3-User-Group/) for helping organize the event.

 ## Examples

 Check out the [Example Viewer](http://curran.github.io/screencasts/introToD3/examples/viewer/#/1).
 Use left and right arrow keys to navigate.